Vancouver

 Vancouver is in the Lower Mainland of British Columbia, facing the Strait of Georgia.
 The North Shore mountains (Grouse Mountain, Cypress, Seymour) rise directly across Burrard Inlet.
 The city proper covers around 115 sq km; the Metro Vancouver region sprawls considerably further.

 YVR (Vancouver International Airport) is on Sea Island in Richmond, about 25 km south of downtown.
 The Canada Line SkyTrain connects the airport to downtown Waterfront Station in about 26 minutes, running every 7-12 minutes.
-A single fare is CAD $5.45 during peak hours.
-Taxis to downtown cost around CAD $35-45.
+A single fare is currently CAD $5.45 during peak hours.
+Taxis to downtown run CAD $35-45.
+Rideshares are cheaper if you’re not in a hurry.

 The TransLink network covers SkyTrain, buses, and the SeaBus ferry to North Vancouver.
 A day pass costs CAD $11.50 and makes sense for any day you plan to use transit more than twice.
-Most visitors find the SkyTrain sufficient for the major attractions; the bus network reaches everything else.
+Most visitors find the SkyTrain sufficient for the major attractions; the bus network reaches everything else, including Commercial Drive and Kitsilano.

 Stanley Park

 Within the park: the aquarium (CAD $40 adult entry, with beluga whales and Pacific marine exhibits), Beaver Lake (a quieter interior lake favoured by birders), and Prospect Point at the park’s northern tip with views of the Lions Gate Bridge and the North Shore.
-The totem poles at Brockton Point are the single most photographed spot in the park and are worth a brief stop.
+The totem poles at Brockton Point are the most photographed spot in the park and worth a brief stop, though they’re best seen on a weekday when the selfie traffic thins out.

 The park gets extremely busy on weekends from May through September.
-Weekday mornings are genuinely pleasant; summer Saturday afternoons on the seawall are shoulder-to-shoulder.
+Weekday mornings are genuinely pleasant; a summer Saturday afternoon on the seawall is shoulder-to-shoulder.
+If you visit during the FIFA period, expect the park to be even more crowded than normal.

 Neighbourhoods Worth Walking

-Gastown is Vancouver’s oldest neighbourhood, a six-block area of Victorian brick buildings with the famous Steam Clock (it runs on steam from the city’s underground steam distribution system) and a concentration of restaurants, boutiques, and galleries.
-It’s pleasant but heavily tourist-facing; the stretch along Water Street in particular.
-Walk one block south into the edge of the Downtown Eastside and the contrast is jarring.
+Gastown is Vancouver’s oldest neighbourhood, a six-block area of Victorian brick buildings with the famous Steam Clock (it runs on steam from the city’s underground steam distribution system, a detail that surprises most visitors) and a concentration of restaurants, boutiques, and galleries.
+It’s pleasant but heavily tourist-facing along Water Street.
+Walk one block south into the edge of the Downtown Eastside and the contrast is jarring, this is a real neighbourhood with real problems, not a film set.

-Granville Island is a peninsula under the Granville Street Bridge with a covered public market, artist studios, and the Emily Carr University of Art and Design.
+Granville Island sits under the Granville Street Bridge with a covered public market, artist studios, and the Emily Carr University of Art and Design.
 The market itself (open daily 09:00-19:00) sells excellent local produce, cheese, seafood, and prepared food from around 50 vendors.
-Lunch from the market stalls is one of the better cheap meals in the city - a bowl of chowder and a bread roll from one of the seafood vendors costs around CAD $12-15.
+Lunch from the market stalls is one of the better cheap meals in the city: a bowl of chowder and a bread roll from one of the seafood vendors costs around CAD $12-15.
+Lee’s Donuts, near the market entrance, has been making the same yeast donuts since 1979 and the queue at weekends tells you they’re getting something right.

-Kitsilano on the south side of False Creek is where Vancouver’s fitness-and-brunch culture lives.
+Kitsilano on the south side of False Creek is where Vancouver’s fitness-and-brunch culture is concentrated.
 The beach at Kits (Kitsilano Beach) has an outdoor heated salt-water pool open May through September (CAD $7 entry).
-The strip along 4th Avenue has a concentration of independent coffee shops, bookshops, and restaurants that feels less chain-dominated than most of the city.
+The strip along 4th Avenue has independent coffee shops, bookshops, and restaurants that feel less chain-dominated than most of the city.

 Commercial Drive in East Vancouver is a slightly scruffy, genuinely neighbourhood-feeling strip.
-Italian cafes, Ethiopian restaurants, Portuguese bakeries, and a strong Portuguese community presence make it the most culturally diverse eating street in the city.
-This is where to go if you want to see Vancouver without paying Yaletown prices.
+Italian cafes, Ethiopian restaurants, Portuguese bakeries, and Richmond Night Market nearby for Asian street food.
+This is where to go if you want Vancouver without Yaletown prices.

 Where to Eat

-Kirin Restaurant on West Georgia is the best dim sum restaurant in a city with exceptional dim sum.
-The har gow (shrimp dumplings) and the steamed barbecue pork buns are reliably very good.
+Kirin Restaurant on West Georgia is among the best dim sum restaurants in a city with exceptional dim sum.
+The har gow and steamed barbecue pork buns are reliably excellent.
 Arrive by 11:00 on weekends to avoid a wait.
 Budget CAD $30-40 per person.

-Vij’s in the South Granville neighbourhood serves modern Indian cooking that’s genuinely creative - not fusion in a gimmicky way, but Indian techniques and spices applied with real thought.
+Vij’s in the South Granville neighbourhood serves modern Indian cooking that’s genuinely creative, not fusion in a gimmicky way, but Indian techniques and spices applied with real thought.
 Mains around CAD $25-35.
-No reservations, which means a queue on busy evenings, but it moves.
+No reservations, which means a queue on busy evenings, but the lamb popsicles with fenugreek cream curry are worth it.

 Ask for Luigi in Railtown does simple southern Italian food very well: fresh pasta, good bread, smart wine list.
 Mains CAD $20-28.
 Small space, book ahead.